aerospike/aerospike-client-python/doc/aerospike.rst

 Regex Flag Values
 ------------------
-Flags used for the `predexp.string_regex` function
+Flags used for the `predexp.string_regex` function.

 .. data:: REGEX_NONE